 One more recall: The gentleman who had to pee in the middle of sex and told me “When I come back, I’m just going to rip in”.

-Sade has scripted speeches justifying absurd levels of male entitlement regarding licentiousness.
+Sade has scripted speeches justifying absurd levels of licentious male entitlement.
 It is hard to read and, further, it is hard to forgive Sade for writing it but, I remarked to a friend of mine today that I am very glad I read it despite not really being sure why.